petergwilson/plancraft/README.md

 * Practioners must have confidence in any results
 * To have confidence in results, requires a workflow and design philosophy where results are transparent and reproducible.
 * Practioner confidence is also greatly enhanced by being able to contribute to results and workflows, and to receive peer recognition for contributions.
 * **This last point is perhaps the most important - any system is limited by the support of its users - particularly when the context is legal.
-Thus, closed-source approaches will always have their limits and open source approaches may be better
+Thus, closed-source approaches will always have their limits and open source approaches may be better suited**

 ## The plancraft research challenge